maryburford/mr_bots-engagement-service/README.md

                                  '-.__/
 </pre>

-This service executes the engagement logic and writes engagement log back into the application db.
+This service executes the engagement logic and writes the engagement log back into the application db.
 Written with mr_love.
 Enjoy!